Where Commonly Found: Meadow, fields and disturbed areas, NY, western CT.

 Seed Collection: Nutlets are elliptical, flattened and about 1/8″ long.

 Notes: Salvia azurea (Blue Sage) is a beautiful blue flowering sage, though watch the hardiness zone(!).
 Bloom time can be extended by removing spent blooms if plants in moist soil.
 Noted as deer-resistant by UVM.

-Native to NY, western CT and Midwest, Central and Southern US: Biota of North America Program (BONAP) – North American Plant Atlas (NAPA).
+Native to: Naturalized in NY, western CT, native in Midwest, Central and Southern US: Biota of North America Program (BONAP) – North American Plant Atlas (NAPA).